About the author

 At the start, it is easier to acquire clients on freelancing platforms.
 You might want to use the sites mentioned to gain experience, but your long-term aim should be to build your client base.

-You want direct clients who contact you via your website or social networks like LinkedIn and Twitter.
+You want direct clients who contact you via your website or social networks like LinkedIn and X.

-One of the biggest challenges new freelancers face has a website.
-When you are starting, no one knows who you are.
+Building a website is one of the biggest challenges new freelancers face because no one knows who you are when you start.
 It is essential to build trust by creating content to showcase your skills.
+You do not need a website, though.

-Add value, share advice and experiences.
+Add value and share advice and experiences.
 Use 1-3 hashtags for the niche/industry you are focusing on.

 Do not include links within the content because this affects the algorithm and its promotion.
 Instead, leave a CTA in the comments.